machinekoder/pickit-docs/docs/documentation/teach/explaining-the-teach-detection-parameters.rst

 ^^^^^^^^^^

 The pick frame is the location where the Tool Center Point (TCP) of the robot will be guided to.
-The location of the pick frame can be visualized from the **Model** view.
+The location of the pick frame can be visualized from the :ref:`Model view <model-view>`.
 By default, Pickit Teach provides an initial pick frame, but this will in general not be the best choice.
 It's possible to specify the desired  **pick frame** as a positional and rotational